fsprojects/ProjectScaffold/docs/content/tutorial.md

 # Getting started

+This scaffolding process can be used to generate the suggested structure of a typical .NET library.

+## Cloning the project

+This first thing to do is to clone or copy the ProjectScaffold repository to your own workspace.

 ## Initializing

 In order to start the scaffolding process run

     $ build.cmd // on windows
     $ build.sh  // on mono

 During the init process you will be prompted for the name of your project and some other details: